Weebit Nano

-Weebit Nano is a public semiconductor IP company founded in Israel in 2015 and headquartered in Hod Hasharon, Israel.
-The company develops Resistive Random-Access Memory (ReRAM or RRAM) technologies which is a specialized form of non-volatile memory (NVM) for the semiconductor industry.
-The company’s products are targeted at a broad range of NVM markets where persistence, performance, and endurance are all required.
+Weebit Nano is a public semiconductor IP company founded in Israel in 2015 and headquartered in Hod HaSharon, Israel.
+The company develops Resistive Random-Access Memory (ReRAM or RRAM) technologies.
+Resistive Random-Access Memory is a specialized form of non-volatile memory (NVM) for the semiconductor industry.
+The company's products are targeted at a broad range of NVM markets where persistence, performance, and endurance are all required.
 ReRAM technology can be integrated in electronic devices like wearables, Internet of Things (IoT) endpoints, smartphones, robotics, autonomous vehicles, and 5G cellular communications, among other products.
-Weebit Nano’s IP can be licensed to semiconductor companies and semiconductor fabs.
+Weebit Nano's IP can be licensed to semiconductor companies and semiconductor fabs.

 Initial productization began with embedded ReRAM products (memory arrays embedded in Systems-on-Chips (SoCs) and will eventually be expanded to include discrete ReRAM products built into individual chip packages.

 History

 The company began as a startup in Israel in 2015, founded on the roots of research and patents developed by Professor James Tour of Rice University, with a primary goal of productizing this ReRAM technology.

 In 2016 the company successfully merged with Radar Iron of Australia, giving the merged entity the Weebit Nano name trading on the Australian Securities Exchange under the symbol WBT.